Grace and St. Peter's Church: Architecture

+The high altar was erected in 1898 to a design by Henry Martyn Congdon.
+The reredos is a depiction of the Last Supper, flanked by John the Baptist and Luke the Evangelist.
+The three panels on the front of the altar depict the "Sacrifice of Noah, Melchizedek, and Abraham, and Sacrifice of Isaac."
+Its cost in 1898 was $9000.

 Grace & St. Peter's was significantly altered in the 1920s by the Boston-based architect Woldemar H. Ritter (1880–c.1935; son of Karl Wilhelm Ritter).
 Ritter added a sacristy, constructed the Lady chapel, and designed its altarpiece, as well as other associated grillwork.
 Ritter was particularly active in Baltimore Episcopal churches, constructing the "Christmas Tower," church hall, sacristy, and altar at Emmanuel Episcopal Church, as well as the altar in the Chapel of Remembrance at St. Michael and All Angels.

 There are also several statues and shrines in the church, many of which are twentieth-century additions.
 These include a shrine to the Virgin Mary, a shrine to Saint Peter and one to King Charles the Martyr at the rear of the east aisle.
 The 1894 baptismal font – a large marble angel holding a shell – is signed by the noted Scottish stonemason, Andrew Davidson (1841–1925) of D. & A. Davidson, Academy Street, Inverness.
 (Davidson was also responsible for the Flora MacDonald monument at Inverness Castle, among other works.)

 It is unclear if Davidson was the designer of the sculpture or only its executor.
 It has also been attributed – possibly erroneously – to the Danish sculptor Bertel Thorvaldsen (1770–1844).
 While the sculpture is similar to Thorvaldsen's font at the Church of Our Lady, Copenhagen, it is almost identical to the font at St. Bartholomew's Church, New York, carved by James Redfern (1838–1876).
 (A similar font also exists in the baptistery of Emmanuel Episcopal Church).